intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 RFC 8558 defines the term path signals as signals to or from on-path elements.
 Today path signals are often implicit, e.g. derived from in-clear end-to-end information by e.g. examining transport protocols.
-For instance, on-path elements use various fields of the TCP header {{RFC0793}}
-to derive information about end-to-end latency as well as congestion.
-These techniques have evolved because the information was simply available and use of this information is easier and therefore also cheaper than any explicit and potentially complex cooperative approach.
+For instance, on-path elements use various fields of the TCP header {{RFC0793}} to derive information about end-to-end latency as well as congestion.
+These techniques have evolved because the information was available and its use required no coordination with anyone.
+This made such techniques more easily deployed than alternative, potentially more explicit or cooperative approaches.
+Such techniques had some drawbacks as well, such as having to interpret information designed to be carried for another purpose.

 As such, applications and networks have evolved their interaction without comprehensive design for how this interaction should